GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 gridline.
 You must use either **a** or **i** within one file; no mixing is allowed.
 The coordinates should be arranged in increasing order.
 If *label* is given it replaces the normal annotation based on the *coord* value.
-Our last example shows such a custom basemap with an interval annotations on the *x*-axis and irregular annotations on the *y*-axis.
+Our last example (Figure :ref:`Custom and irregular annotations
+<Custom_annotations>`) shows such a custom basemap with an interval
+annotations on the *x*-axis and irregular annotations on the *y*-axis.

    ::